peterbe/premailer/README.md

                 </body>
         </html>

+For more advanced options, check out the code of the `Premailer` class and all its options in its constructor.

 You can also use premailer from the command line by using his main module.

     $ python -m premailer -h